opendatasoft/ods-documentation/source/manage_domain/monitoring/index.rst

 There are seven indicators :

 1. **Activity**: daily API calls.
-It may allows you to understand better who are the people using your data (for e.g. if you mostly have calls during week days).
+It may allow you to understand better who are the people using your data (for example if you mostly have calls during week days).
 You can also link your activity to some events (a new dataset, a new communication campaign).

 .. ifconfig:: language == 'en'